anh-tong/anh-tong.github.io/_posts/2021-10-01-kernel_identification.md

 bibliography: kernel_identification.bib
 ---

-In this post, I will review a recent paper <d-cite key="kernel_identification"><d-cite> about Gaussian process kernel from <a href="https://www.secondmind.ai/">Secondmind</a> and Cambridge University.
+In this post, I will review a recent paper <d-cite key="kernel_identification"></d-cite> about Gaussian process kernel from <a href="https://www.secondmind.ai/">Secondmind</a> and Cambridge University.

-Kernel structure discovery has been one of my main research topics <d-cite key="ICML2016,ICML2019, AAAI2021"> </d-cite> and it is exciting to see the refreshing idea in the paper "Kernel Identification through Transformer" <d-cite key="kernel_identification"><d-cite>.
+Kernel structure discovery has been one of my main research topics <d-cite key="ICML2016,ICML2019, AAAI2021"> </d-cite> and it is exciting to see the refreshing idea in the paper "Kernel Identification through Transformer" <d-cite key="kernel_identification"></d-cite>.

 In learning Gaussian process, selecting kernels (kernel types or kernel structure) is important because the kernel types may encode inductive bias, i.e., periodicity, trends in data.
 Previous work often requires extensive search procedure to select an appropriate kernel.
-The proposed approach in this paper <d-cite key="kernel_identification"><d-cite> eliminates such cumbersome search via a pretrained deep neural network to generate the probable kernel structures.
+The proposed approach in this paper <d-cite key="kernel_identification"></d-cite> eliminates such cumbersome search via a pretrained deep neural network to generate the probable kernel structures.